 bash > time antiword some_MS_Word.doc > some_MS_Word.txt real 0m0.004s user 0m0.004s sys 0m0.000s # only took 0.004s!

-(the > operator in the example above redirects the STDOUT output from antiword to a file instead of spewing it to console.
+(the > operator in the example above redirects the STDOUT output from antiword to a file instead of spewing it to the console.
 Try it without the > some_MS_Word.txt.
 See the note on STDIN, STDOUT, & STDERR.

 Timing your programs

-The time prefix above returns the amount of time that the command that followed it used.
+The time prefix in the above example returns the amount of time that the command that followed it used.
 There are actually 2 time commands usually available on Linux; the one demo’ed above is the internal bash timer.
 If you want more info, you can use the system timer which is usually /usr/bin/time and has to be explicitly called:

 bash > /usr/bin/time antiword some_MS_Word.doc > some_MS_Word.txt 0.00user 0.00system 0:00.00elapsed 80%CPU (0avgtext+0avgdata 0maxresident)k 0inputs+16outputs (0major+262minor)pagefaults 0swaps # or even more verbosely: bash > /usr/bin/time -v antiword some_MS_Word.doc > some_MS_Word.txt Command being timed: "antiword some_MS_Word.doc > some_MS_Word.txt" User time (seconds): 0.00 System time (seconds): 0.00 Percent of CPU this job got: 0% Elapsed (wall clock) time (h:mm:ss or m:ss): 0:00.00 Average shared text size (kbytes): 0 Average unshared data size (kbytes): 0 Average stack size (kbytes): 0 Average total size (kbytes): 0 Maximum resident set size (kbytes): 0 Average resident set size (kbytes): 0 Major (requiring I/O) page faults: 0 Minor (reclaiming a frame) page faults: 263 Voluntary context switches: 1 Involuntary context switches: 0 Swaps: 0 File system inputs: 0 File system outputs: 16 Socket messages sent: 0 Socket messages received: 0 Signals delivered: 0 Page size (bytes): 4096 Exit status: 0